|

 Campaign Refinery: In Favor of List-Unsubscribe Headers

-We believe the sender-recipient relationship is a symbiotic connection, and should be treated with respect.
+We believe the sender-recipient relationship is a symbiotic connection and should be treated with respect.
 When you add a list-unsubscribe header to your emails, you are showing respect to your recipients for their time and attention.

 The best part of adding the list-unsubscribe header feature is that it keeps recipients away from the “Report spam” button.
-Spam reports can rapidly drag down your sender reputation
+Spam reports can rapidly drag down your sender reputation.

 At Campaign Refinery, we are strongly in favor of marketers following best practices to ensure your sender score never takes a hit, and including a list-unsubscribe header definitely counts as a huge plus.